Which newspapers offer a student discount?

 Their articles are clear and concise, without too much complex language, making them easy to digest.

-If you're studying a science subject at university, this may be a great read for you.
-Students can get 10 issues for £10, and you can cancel at any time.
+You can also get 10 issues for £10, and you can cancel at any time.
 Keep in mind that after these 10 issues, your subscription is automatically rolled onto the quarterly or annual subscription with a 25% discount.
+So if you're planning on continuing your subscription, swap to the student deal.

 Alternative newspapers for students